raza-khan0108/Coding-Raja-Technologies-Internship/README.md

 # Movie Recommendation System

-This project is a movie recommendation system built using collaborative filtering techniques to suggest movies to users based on their preferences.
+This project employs collaborative filtering techniques to recommend movies to users according to their preferences.

 ## Tech Stack
 - Python